nayanadasgupta/Understanding_Punishment_In_MAS_With_RL/README.md

-# Understanding Punishment In Multi-Agent Systems Using Reinforcement Learning
+# Investigating the Impact of Direct Punishment on the Emergence of Cooperation in Multi-Agent Reinforcement Learning Systems

 Code to replicate results of ["Investigating the Impact of Direct Punishment on the Emergence of Cooperation in Multi-Agent Reinforcement Learning Systems"](https://arxiv.org/abs/2301.08278)